prgueza/head-in-the-clouds/README.md

-# Whats The Weather Like!
+# What's The Weather Like!

 React + Redux based SPA for the IOMED Technical interview